Super shoes

 One of the first models of the Nike ZoomX Vaporfly NEXT%, cut in half to show the different layers of the shoe.
 The foamy material (Pebax) that Nike refers to as ZoomX and the dark grey full-length carbon fiber plate can be seen.

-Super shoes, also known as carbon-plated shoes, are a type of lightweight running sneaker incorporating carbon fiber plates and thick foam soles.
+Super shoes, also known as carbon-plated shoes, are a type of lightweight running shoes incorporating carbon fiber plates and thick foam soles.
 They are typically used in long-distance runs, including trail running and marathons.
 Since their introduction on the road in 2016, and more recently on the track in 2019, super shoes have coincided with a series of record-breaking times in middle to long-distance events.
-Through these proven statistics, it is clear that the shoes have directly impacted the running experience in a positive and substantial way.